-Board Certified Orthopedic Surgeon
+Board Certified Orthopedic Surgeon – Eau Claire & Altoona

-With the aid of a robotic arm, Dr. Padilla is able to view a virtualization of the patient’s knee or hip on a CT scan.
-During the surgery, the robotic arm system provides Dr. Padilla a virtual view of inside the joint and the area of bone where the implant will be placed.
-This system gives an added level of accuracy to bone preparation and implant placement.
+With the aid of a robotic arm, orthopedic doctor Padilla is able to view the virtualization of the patient’s knee or hip on a CT scan.
+During the orthopedic surgery, the robotic arm system provides Dr. Padilla a virtual view of inside the joint and the area of bone where the implant will be placed.
+This system gives an added level of accuracy to bone preparation and implant placement for the orthopedic doctor.

 He and his family have embraced the outdoor lifestyle of the upper Midwest and are thankful for the warm reception they have received from the Eau Claire and Altoona community.